• Skip to primary navigation

 I’m a big believer in the “pay it forward” method of having good things come to you.
 I try to donate money even when I’m broke and I try to be nice to people even when they’ve done nothing but piss me off.
 And I’m sure that I attract money and kindness to myself as a result.

 The same principle holds true for your career.
-Give freely to people, whether it’s contacts or information or ideas and you’ll find that it all comes boomeranging right back.
-I helped a writer break into TIME magazine once, several years ago when she was new and still starting out.
-I didn’t expect anything in return.
-But she was so grateful she continues to send me leads and information.
-She’s now an established writer with several $1-a-word clients.
-I do the same for her and we both profit from the relationship.
+Give freely to people, whether it’s sharing contacts or critiquing a first draft, and you’ll find that it all comes boomeranging right back.
+Several years ago, I helped a writer break into TIME magazine.
+She was new and still starting out, and I expected nothing in return.
+She’s now an established writer with several $1-a-word clients, and continues to send me leads and information.
+I do the same for her, and we both profit from the relationship.

 Action Item #9: Cold call